 10 Videos: an Introduction to Behavioral Economics

-Behavioral economics‘ role is growing in explaining why we do thing the way we do and what motivates us.
+Behavioral economics‘ role is growing in explaining why we do things the way we do and what motivates us.
 Gone are the days when economists could base their work on rational behavior maximizing the value to homo economicus.
 Marketing, sales, persuasion, and other business objectives depend on understanding how people think.

 Confessions of an ex procrastinatorBeat procrastination with the latest scientific findings in habits, self-control, willpower and temptation.
 Whether you procrastinate occasionally, or do it hardcore, this course helps you get better results.